In our FAQ you will find answers to the most important questions on work and life in Germany.

 How do I apply for a job in Germany?

 To apply for a job in Germany, you will usually need a German curriculum vitae (CV), a cover letter and references about your qualifications.
-You can find tips on how to apply in the "Jobs" section.
+You can find tips on how to apply in the "Applying for a job" section.

 What should be in my employment contract?

-In Germany, you will receive a written employment contract from your employer.
-The employment contract should contain information such as your name, the start date of the contract and the working conditions (salary, holidays, weekly working hours, etc.).
-You can find more details in the "Employment contract" section.
+In Germany, you will receive a written work contract from your employer.
+The work contract should contain information such as your name, the start date of the contract and the working conditions (salary, holidays, weekly working hours, etc.).
+You can find more details in the "Work contract" section.

 I have successfully completed my studies in Germany.
 Can I work here from now on?